When referencing William & Mary:

 • William & Mary: required first reference in communications (no “College of,” uses the ampersand instead of “and”)

-• the university: preferred second reference
+• the university: preferred second reference.
+University is not capitalized.

 • College of William & Mary: formal reference reserved for official Charter Day and Commencement event publications and certain presidential-level communications